 Core pillar School opportunity examples School Development

 Self Noise level in classrooms - Quiet/calm working Work / life balance - staff - continuous

 A sense of silence and reflection: Reflection spaces throughout school

-Planning and preparation time for teachers Peace Garden/Strawson's field - On-going.
+Planning and preparation time for teachers Peace Garden/Strawson's field/play areas - On-

-Music to enter Collective Worship
+Music to enter Collective Worship going.

-Collective Worship is a time for stillness and 'Habits of Mind'
+Collective Worship is a time for stillness and

-reflection about oneself, Jesus and others
+reflection about oneself, Jesus and others 'Habits of Mind'

 Worship time daily/Achievements

 Thinking time for children and staff

 Calm school

 Responsive feedback.

 ELSA/RSE

 Professional development time for all staff to

 reflect on practice

 Mindfulness activities/movement breaks

-Others Collective Worship Continue to strength AB and Christian Values
+Others Collective Worship Continue to strongth AD and Christian Values

 A sense of worth of others.
+Choices and decision · Continue to strength AB and Christian Values

-Choices and decision ELSA sessions/social groups - Learning within the whole school community and
+ELSA sessions/social groups - Learning within the whole school community and

 making: Mentor/circle time reporting practices to parents. - continuous.

 Friendship group/activities

 Curriculum time/PSHE

 Anti-Bullying team.

 Councillors/voting

 Harvest: Work with local farmers/NFU